 Scope of the Order

-The Department is conducting this review in accordance with section 751(a)(2) of the Tariff Act of 1930, as amended (the Act).
+Commerce is conducting this review in accordance with sections 751(a)(2) of the Tariff Act of 1930, as amended (the Act).
 Export price was calculated in accordance with section 772 of the Act.
 Normal value was calculated in accordance with section 773 of the Act.
 For a full description of the methodology underlying our conclusions, see the Preliminary Decision Memorandum.

 Preliminary Results of Review

-We preliminarily determine that, for the period August 1, 2013, through July 30, 2014, the following weighted-average dumping margin exists:
+We preliminarily determine that, for the period August 1, 2017 through July 31, 2018, the following weighted-average dumping margins exist:

 Disclosure and Public Comment

-The Department intends to disclose to interested parties to the proceeding any calculations performed in connection with these preliminary results of review within five days after the date of publication of this notice.
+We will disclose to parties to the proceeding any calculations performed Start Printed Page 55557in connection with these preliminary results of review within five days after the date of publication of this notice.

-Parties who submit arguments in this proceeding are requested to submit with each argument: (1) A statement of the issue; (2) a brief summary of the argument; and (3) a table of authorities.
+Parties who submit case or rebuttal briefs in this proceeding are encouraged to submit with each argument: (1) A statement of the issue; (2) a brief summary of the argument; and (3) a table of authorities.

-Requests should contain: (1) The party's name, address, and telephone number; (2) the number of participants; and (3) a list of issues to be discussed.
+Requests should contain: (1) The party's name, address and telephone number; (2) the number of participants; and (3) a list of issues parties intend to discuss.
 Issues raised in the hearing will be limited to those raised in the respective case and rebuttal briefs.
 If a request for a hearing is made, we intend to hold the hearing at the U.S. Department of Commerce, 1401 Constitution Avenue NW, Washington, DC 20230, at a date and time to be determined.

 Cash Deposit Requirements